-Yishun Bus Interchange was a former neighbourhood bus interchange located at Yishun Town Centre, serving residential areas around Yishun and Khatib.
+Yishun Bus Interchange is a former neighbourhood bus interchange located at Yishun Town Centre, serving residential areas around Yishun and Khatib.

-The interchange ceased operations from 14 March 2015 and was demolished to make way for a new integrated development (Northpoint City), an integrated transport hub scheduled for completion in 2019.
+The interchange ceased operations from 14 March 2015 and was demolished to make way for a new integrated development (Northpoint City).
+The Yishun Integrated Transport Hub has been operating on this same site since 8 September 2019.

 |Name||Yishun Bus Interchange | 义顺巴士转换站|